Fair Weather Dog Training Club

 If you would like further information or to book you and your dog a place on this course then please contact Jennie 01869 322996, by email ockcairns@yahoo.com or through Facebook

-• Agility is every Saturday from 1pm at Grendon Underwood.
-The 5 week Introduction to Agility course costs £80.
+Agility is every Saturday from 12pm at Steeple Aston.
+The 5 week Introduction to Agility course costs £90.
 You can start when ever you want too but places must be prebooked.
 Experienced dogs and their handlers are welcome as are complete beginners!

-• Hoopers is every Saturday's at 12pm at Grendon Underwood.
+Hoopers is every Saturday's at 1:30pm at Steeple Aston.
 Complete beginners as well as more experienced handlers and their dogs are very welcome to join us but places must be prebooked.

 On Sunday 24th October we ran an Introduction to Hoopers workshop at Westfield Stables, Steeple Aston.
 We were lucky with the weather as it was dry.
 In the beginners class, we had 6 new handlers and their dogs being taught the basics for Hoopers using the Hooperholics method of training.
 We taught the dogs to run through the hoops so they develop Hoop awareness, to run around the barrels and to be able to do right and left turns.
 The barrels are used to 'smooth' out the Hooper courses so there is no stress on the dogs joints.
 Hoopers is very good for dogs who are too young to start agility or to old to do agility.
 It enables the dogs to be able to use their brains and you learn that you become a team rather than handler and dog.
 The second class was for those dogs that have already done some Hoopers.
 In this workshop we ran courses with various new training techniques e.g. working the dogs at a distance and not running with the dogs.
 Once again all the dogs did brilliantly and were very tired at the end of the session.
 I am so sorry but I was so busy that I didn't have time to take any photo's but have loaded some from another workshop so you can see what we did.